A combinatorial take on hierarchical hyperbolicity and applications to quotients of mapping class groups: Proof of Theorem

 Consider a lift of this $(2m+3)$-gon (notice that $2m+3\leq 6\genus(S)+2p(S)-3$), which contains a lift $\Sigma$ of $\Delta$.
 Notice that all sides of \textbf{type G} of the lifted $(2m+3)$-gon are geodesics in links of simplices of $\mathcal C(S)$ with strictly fewer vertices than $\Sigma$, and in particular they are geodesics in links of simplices not equivalent to $\Sigma$.
 Moreover, no vertex on a side of \textbf{type G} is in $Sat(\Sigma)$, since the image of a vertex of $Sat(\Sigma)$ is in $Sat(\Delta)$ (this is because such vertex is contained in a simplex $\Sigma'$ in $Sat(\Sigma)$ equivalent to $\Sigma$, and using Lemma \ref{lem:quotient_links} we see that $q(\Sigma')$ is equivalent to $\Delta$).
-In particular, by the Bounded Geodesic Image Theorem \cite[Theorem 3.1]{MM_II} all sides have bounded subsurface projection to $\link(\Sigma)$, providing a bound on the distance between the lifts of $\rho(v)$ and $\rho(w)$ and hence on the distance between $\rho(v)$ and $\rho(w)$.
+In particular, by the Bounded Geodesic Image Theorem \cite[Theorem 3.1]{MM_II} (recall that we are in $\mathcal C(S)$) all sides have bounded subsurface projection to $\link(\Sigma)$, providing a bound on the distance between the lifts of $\rho(v)$ and $\rho(w)$ and hence on the distance between $\rho(v)$ and $\rho(w)$.
+This concludes the proof. \end{proof}